robanstha/dota2_mineweeper_bot/README.md

 ## Notes
 - The bot will behave unexpectedly when "6" appears on the board.
 Its better to stop it, resolve all tiles around 6 and continue the bot.
-- In case of "board not detected" messages and bot not working, try changing monitor resolution to 1920 x 1080.
+- In case of "board not detected" messages and bot not working, try changing monitor resolution in Windows settings to 1920 x 1080 and then setting Dota 2 resolution to "display native".
-- The bot will not work with HDR enabled.
+- The bot will not work with HDR or other color filters enabled.
 - Improvements to the bot via PRs are welcome!